 The factoring industry has had a lot of new entrants in recent years.
 Many are great companies.
 However, new companies haven’t had enough time to build a track record.

 Industry longevity is essential because you want a factoring company with experience during good and bad times.
 This staying power lets you know that the company is well-managed.
 Ideally, you want to work with a company that has survived a recession.

 5. Are their advances and rates competitive?

 You want to work with a company that offers competitive advances and rates.
 Fortunately, the industry is competitive enough that most offers will be close to each other.
-However, it’s a good idea to compare a couple of factoring proposals.
+However, comparing a couple of factoring proposals is a good idea.